 - 1. Open Content Gateway Manager.
-See Starting Content Gateway Manager, page 10. - 2.
-Navigate to Monitor > Protocol > HTTP > General to display the General HTTP Statistics table. - 3.
+See Starting Content Gateway Manager, page 11. - 2.
+Navigate to the Monitor > My Proxy > Summary page to view subscription detail, scanning data file status, and node details, including the number of objects served, the hit rate, and other basic proxy service information. - 3.
+Navigate to Monitor > Protocol > HTTP > General to display the General HTTP Statistics table. - 4.
 Note the current Total Document Bytes statistic in the Client section of the table.